shanaka-desoysa/notes/docs/Python/Misc/CSV_content_to_QR.md

 This script reads the content of a CSV file, converts it to a string, and then generates a QR code from that string.
 The QR code is saved as an image file named `csv_qrcode.png`.

 When you run this script, make sure the CSV file (`data.csv`) is in the same directory as your script.
-If you have any questions or need further assistance, feel free to ask!